Larry Robertson (toxicologist)

-Scientific Work
+Scientific work

 Robertson's scientific research focuses on the mechanisms of toxicity of polyhalogenated aromatic hydrocarbons, e.g. polychlorinated biphenyls (PCBs), dibenzodioxins (PCDDs), dibenzofurans (PCDFs) and various pesticides.
 His work is including studies of their effects on gene regulation, their metabolism to electrophilic species and their binding to nucleophiles (including amino acids, nucleotides and DNA).
 Recent work comprises the metabolism of halogenated compounds to show oxidative events, which lead to increased oxidative DNA damage - in important factor in the cancerogenic potential of a compound.

 Career (selected)

-Being a professor at The University of Kentucky, Robertson was program director of the Superfund Basic Research Program.
+A professor at The University of Kentucky, Robertson was program director of the Superfund Basic Research Program.

 Robertson received international recognition for hosting the First PCB Workshop (Recent Advances in the Environmental Toxicology and Health Effects of PCBs), held at Lexington, KY, April 9–12, 2000.
 A resulting publication was edited with Larry G. Hansen and accepted as reference work.
 He also engaged in organization and funding for international follow-up workshops (biannually).

 Robertson was appointed professor of toxicology at The University of Iowa College of Public Health in 2003.
-Right now he is the Principal Investigator of the Iowa Superfund Basic Research Program (ISBRP) and the Pilot Grant Program Director in the University's Environmental Health Sciences Research Center.
+Right now he is the Principal Investigator of the Iowa Superfund Basic Research Program (ISBRP) and the Pilot Grant Program Director in the university's Environmental Health Sciences Research Center.
 His research work is funded by NIOSH, EPA and NIH.